 Rooms include a queen bed with futon couch and small table.
 They have electricity and heat, but not private bathrooms or showers.

 Rooms can be single- or shared-occupancy.
 If you're sharing a room, please used the shared room application on the How to Apply page.
 We will not pair people who don’t already know each other into a shared room.
 If you have a non-writer in your life who would enjoy a mini-vacation, bring them along!
 Standard shared room fee applies.
-Please use the shared room application when you apply.

 Pictured from left to right: private room view from the bed, view from the door, view of private rooms from the bunkhouse.
 Visit the Godspeed Events and Lodging website for a full photo tour.